Skip to menu Skip to content Skip to footer

 Media expert

-Katharine Gelber is Associate Dean (Academic) in the Faculty of Humanities, Arts and Social Sciences at UQ.
-She is a former Head of the School of Political Science and International Studies (2019-2023), and is a Professor of Politics and Public Policy.
+Katharine Gelber is Deputy Executive Dean and Associate Dean (Academic) in the Faculty of Humanities, Arts and Social Sciences at UQ.
+She is a former Head of the School of Political Science and International Studies (2019-2023), and a Professor of Politics and Public Policy.
 Her research is in the field of freedom of speech, and the regulation of public discourse.
 She has been awarded several ARC, and other, competitive research grants.
-In Oct-Dec 2024 she will be a Leverhulme Visiting Professor at Cambridge University, UK.
+In Oct-Dec 2024 she was a Leverhulme Visiting Professor at Cambridge University.
 In November-December 2017, she was a Visiting Scholar at the Global Freedom of Expression Project, Columbia University, New York.
 In Dec 2017, she jointly hosted, with Prof Susan Brison, a workshop at the Princeton University Center for Human Values on, 'Free Speech and its Discontents'.
 In 2014, with Prof Luke McNamara, she was awarded the Mayer journal article prize for the best article in the Australian Journal of Political Science in 2013.
 In 2011 she was invited by the United Nations to be the Australian Expert Witness at a regional meeting examining States' compliance with the free speech and racial hatred provisions of international law.
 She is the author of three monographs (Free Speech After 9/11, OUP 2016; Speech Matters, UQP, 2011, Speaking Back, John Benjamins, 2002), and three edited books (incl.
-Free Speech in the Digital Age, OUP 2019).
+Free Speech in the Digital Age, OUP 2019), as well as numerous journal articles.

 Selected publications: